RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_security_002.md

       trust anyone who's sure they're right.

 [^3]: Here "able" has two separate meanings.
 First, a cloud provider's customer agreements are dominated by the needs of _big_ customers--
-      the ones who drop hundresds of thousands on their bill in a month.
+      the ones who drop hundreds of thousands on their bill in a month.
 Those customers--like media companies, pharmaceutical companies, etc. do _not mess around_ when it comes to their confidentiality needs.
 When a movie studio uses AWS in their editing pipeline, the expectation is that an AWS employee _cannot_ leak the unreleased footage.
 It would be a _disaster_ for a cloud provider to be seen not to prioritize the confidentiality of its customers' data--it could be a business-ending event.
 This, much more than any person's